Alfresco/alfresco-transform-core/engines/base/README.md

 * An implementation of the [TransformEngine](https://github.com/Alfresco/alfresco-transform-core/blob/master/engines/base/src/main/java/org/alfresco/transform/base/TransformEngine.java)
   interface to describe the T-Engine.
 * Implementations of the [CustomTransformer](engines/base/src/main/java/org/alfresco/transform/base/CustomTransformer.java)
   interface with the actual transform code.
+* An `application-default.yaml` file to define a unique name for the message queue to the T-Engine.

 The `TransformEngine` and `CustomTransformer` implementations should have an `@Component` annotation and be in or below the`org.alfresco.transform` package, so that they will be discovered by the base T-Engine.